Close mobile menu

 6.00 credits of SC/MATH (where the course code does not include a second digit of 5) with an overall average of 5.00 (C+).
 All non-2nd digit 5 courses will be included in the average calculation.

-Math pre-requisites must be completed within the last 5 years.
-Once SC/MATH courses have been completed, the SC/MATH pre-requisite must be met.
-Students cannot mix and match.
+Math prerequisites must be completed within the last 5 years.
+Once SC/MATH courses have been completed, the SC/MATH prerequisite must be met.
+Students cannot mix and match Math requirements.
 This information is also available in our Program Change Webinar.

 If you have completed any LE/EECS course without a second digit of 5 in the past, an EECS GPA of 4.50 will also be required.

-***Meeting minimum requirements does not guarantee admission as spaces in the program are limited.
+***Due to the competitive nature of our programs and limited spaces, only a limited number of applicants will be granted admission.
 Decisions will be based on the strength of the applicant pool based on their most recent Fall/Winter academic decision as reflected on the grade report.
-Summer courses in-progress will not be considered.***
+Summer courses in progress will not be considered.***

 • SPH4U (or equivalent e.g. PHYS 1510)